-Built in the neo Renaissance style, this square hosts the traditional festival of Dalmatian song, held here since 1967.
+Built in the neo Renaissance style, this square hosts the song festival, held here since 1967.
 Unfortunaltely, except for that the square is not much in use.

 What San Remo is for Italy, it is Split for Croatia.